raphaelmansuy/digital_palace/01-articles/chain_of_verification/README.md

 Initial response: Ramanujan was born in 1887 in Kerala.

 Verification questions:
+-  What was the full name of Ramanujan, and can you confirm his place of birth?
+Erode, India
-- What year was Ramanujan born?
+-  When exactly was Ramanujan born?
 1887
-- Where was Ramanujan actually born?
-Tamil Nadu
+-  Is Kerala the correct birthplace of Srinivasa Ramanujan?
+No

-Final response: Ramanujan was born in 1887 in Tamil Nadu.
+Final response: Ramanujan was born in 1887 in Erode India.
 ```

 By identifying and correcting any factual inconsistencies through targeted verification, we get an updated response that hallucinates less.